Car Accident Attorneys Serving The Garden State

 - Third-party liability: this category refers to accidents in which neither a driver nor a defective aspect of the vehicle led to the car crash.
 In general, these claims might be the result of a hazardous road condition caused by construction or poor road design.
 In these cases, an injured person may be able to file a claim against the municipality responsible and you should always speak to an experienced New Jersey injury lawyer to discuss your case.

-New Jersey Motor Vehicle Accident Attorneys Advocate for You
+New Jersey Car Accident Attorneys Advocate for You

 Have you been injured in a NJ automobile accident?
-It is never too soon to speak to an experienced car accident lawyer.
-The dedicated team of personal injury attorneys at The Rothenberg Law Firm LLP have decades of experience handling automobile accident cases and can help you obtain the compensation you deserve.
+It is never too soon to speak to an experienced NJ car accident lawyer.
+The dedicated team of New Jersey auto accident attorneys at The Rothenberg Law Firm LLP have decades of experience handling automobile accident cases and can help you obtain the compensation you deserve.
 We serve clients in New Jersey and throughout the tri-state area.
 Contact us today to learn more about filing a claim for financial compensation.